Budget Dumpster presents The Fill Logo

 For the legs, consider purchasing pressure-treated lumber, since the legs will come in contact with the ground.
 This will make the legs as durable as possible.

-Pro Tip: “Use tight-knot cedar decking.
+“Use tight-knot cedar decking.
 Cedar is a great outdoor wood that’s naturally rot-resistant and has a great, warm look and using decking will mean your wood is smooth on all four sides.”

-Dunn DIY
+Dunn Lumber

 How to Build an A-Frame Picnic Table